 The eggy crumpets are taken from Jamie at Home and the blueberry maple syrup is a pancake topping from Nigella Express.
-Jamie’s crumpets are served with bacon so to make a vegetarian version I partnered them with a sweet topping, which also works nicely.
-You could use plain maple syrup but if you have blueberries (I had some in the freezer) it’s a good way of eating an extra portion of fruit as well as tasting delicious.
+Jamie’s crumpets are served with bacon so to make a vegetarian version I partnered them with a sweet topping.
+You could use plain maple syrup but if you have blueberries (I had some in the freezer) it’s a tasty way to eat an extra portion of fruit.

 Eggy crumpets are versatile and can be eaten with sweet or savoury foods.
 I occasionally serve them with beans, vegetarian sausages, fried mushrooms and tomatoes for an extra filling breakfast.

 I’ve since made the maple syrup with frozen raspberries and it was lovely.
 Most soft fruits would work well.

 - 2 eggs